xmflsct/xmflsct-website/content/cases/hm-in-store-mode/index.md

 year: 2018
 priority: 1
 title: H&M In-Store Mode
+tags:
-tags: Experience
+  - Experience
+  - Research
 description: A new shopping experience!
 Activate In-Store Mode in the H&M App next time you're shopping in store.
 Connect to the store's assortment, see if the items you favourited online are in stock, find available sizes, colours and more.
 ---

 A new shopping experience!
 Activate [In-Store Mode](https://hmgroup.com/media/news/general-news-2019/h-m-climbs-to-second-place-in-retail-week-indicator.html) in the H&M App next time you're shopping in store.
 Connect to the store's assortment, see if the items you favourited online are in stock, find available sizes, colours and more.

-{% video 'youtube' ,'BCmtnDMzuzg' ,'© H&M Group production' ,true %}
+{% video 'youtube' ,'BCmtnDMzuzg' ,'© H&M Group production' ,false %}

 ## Omni - backed by thousands of stores